udaypandey/Turducken/README.md

 ### Displaying FanMaker UI

-In order to show FanMaker UI in your app, you need to create an instance of `FanMakerSDKWebViewController` and use it's `view` property as you find convenient. `FanMakerSDKWebViewController`'s `view` property complies with `UIViewRepresentable` protocol so it can be used in any way covered by that protocol.
-For example, the following code is used to show it as a sheet modal when users press a button:
+In order to show FanMaker UI in your app, create an instance of `FanMakerSDKWebViewController` and use it's `view` property as you find convenient. `FanMakerSDKWebViewController`'s `view` property complies with `UIViewRepresentable` protocol so it can be used in any way covered by that protocol.
+For example, the following code is used to show it as a sheet modal when users press a button (which we recomend):

 ```
 import SwiftUI